 - Place sausage, peppers, and onions on a baking pan lined with foil and place on the top oven rack.
 Let broil for 9 minutes or until the sausage starts to burn.

-- Remove from oven and place sausage, peppers, and onion in a large bowl and toss with BBQ sauce.
+- Remove from oven and place sausages, peppers, and onion in a large bowl and toss with BBQ sauce.

-- Pour back onto the baking pan and broil again for 4 minutes, or until the BBQ sauce threatens to burn.
+- Pour the mixture back onto the baking pan and broil again for 4 minutes, or until the BBQ sauce threatens to burn.